dd86k/WinYourDesktop/README.md

 # Installing (binaries)

-Note:
-- You need at least the .NET 4.0 Framework.

----

 1. Simply put the executable file somewhere on your computer that you will remember.

 2. Then make WinYourDesktop the default application to open Desktop Entry files.

+No installers are available for the moment.

 # Installing (source)

-You will need at least Visual Studio 2015 or the latest version of Xamarin Studio (you will need to do some tweaks in the project file, also I'm not sure if it's entirely compatible).
+You will need at least Visual Studio 2015 or the latest version of Xamarin Studio (you will need to do some tweaks in the project file, also I'm not sure if it's entirely compatible with the extensions).

-Please note that I'm writing C# 6.0 on .NET 4.0.
+Please note that I'm writing C# 6.0 for .NET 4.5.2.

-# Debugging
+## Debugging
+---

 This solution consists of three projects